Browse Rentals

 Definition of Pied-à-Terre

 Before we get into why exactly you'd want to search for one, let's define what a pied-à-terre is.
 Pied-à-terres are small apartments or studios that are either a homeowner's secondary home or temporary residence.
-It’s a French phrase that means “foot on the ground” most literally.
-You can usually find them in popular cities or places that tourists frequent, and they are specifically designed to provide anyone who stays with both comfort and convenience while they explore the neighborhood and surrounding areas.
-They're most commonly found in New York City, Paris, London, Miami, Rome, San Francisco, Barcelona, and Dubai — cities with global appeal as financial hubs with cosmopolitan flairs.
-Explore the deeper meaning of the French phrase 'pied-à-terre', a term that is commonly used to describe a second home.
+It’s a French phrase that literally means “foot on the ground”.
+You can usually find them in popular cities or places that tourists frequent, and they are designed to provide anyone who stays with both comfort and convenience while they get to know the neighborhood and surrounding areas.

-Pied-à-terres have become increasingly popular and trending over the last few years, as people become interested in new destinations and want to integrate themselves seamlessly into new cities and their respective cultures — without committing to a long-term lease or the expense of a hotel stay.
-A pied-à-terre provides an all-in-one perfect solution, giving guests a little home that is both affordable and flexible for their needs.
+Pied-à-terres have become increasingly popular and trending over the last few years, with contract signings up seven-fold from their pandemic low and roughly 70% from pre-pandemic levels as people become interested in new destinations and want to integrate themselves into new cities and their respective cultures without committing to a long-term lease or the expense of a hotel stay.

 Another advantage of a pied-à-terre is the flexibility it provides.
 Whether you're visiting for a weekend or an extended stay, a pied-à-terre comes with the option to be rented for as long or as short a period as you need.
 This is especially useful if you're unsure of your travel plans and want to keep your options open.
 Say you're planning for multiple friends and family to meet you for the next few years, but you're not sure what everyones' schedules are yet, although having the place would provide some security that you'll know where you'll be.
 This makes a pied-à-terre apartment an attractive option.